New York

 To put New York's size in perspective, its area of 783 km² is about 1.1x smaller than Berlin.
 Meanwhile, Seoul at 605 km² is about 1.3x smaller than New York City.

-The largest city in the United States and a global metropolis.
-Known as "The Big Apple", New York covers 783 km² with a population of 8.3 million.
+Known as "New York City", New York covers 783 km² with a population of 8.3 million.
 The city was established in 1624.
-New York is known for Statue of Liberty, Central Park, Times Square, among other attractions.
+New York is known for Times Square, Statue of Liberty, Empire State Building, among other attractions.
 The city's main transit system is the NYC Subway.

 Looking beyond city limits, the New York metropolitan area covers 17,405 km², which is 1.5x larger than greater Seoul at 11,704 km².
 The Seoul metro area is also more populous, with 25.5 million people compared to 20.1 million.